ewyler/monorepo/README.md

 - Lambdas should package the minimal amount - can serverless be configured to follow symlinks when packaging?
 Might need some sort of smarter bundler if not
 - Similar case for services - no need to push all code in the monorepo if we don't need to
+- Automatic deployments - changing a dependency won't automatically deploy all services that use it if those services themselves never changed.
+Probably a rare case that this occurs.
+I don't think auto-deploying all users of a given dependency on every change is desirable even if you could do that.